ntddk/ntddk.github.io/index.md

 A full list can be found at [Google Scholar](https://scholar.google.com/citations?user=grtRA6sAAAAJ).

 ## Talks
-- [AVCLASS++: Yet Another Massive Malware Labeling Tool](https://github.com/malrev/avclassplusplus)<br>Black Hat Europe 2019 Arsenal<br>London, England, December 2019.
-- [The Art of De-Obfuscation](https://speakerdeck.com/ntddk/the-art-of-de-obfuscation)<br>Youth Keynote, The 51st Young Researchers and Engineers Group for Information Science<br>Karuizawa, Japan, October 2018.
+- [The Art of De-Obfuscation](https://speakerdeck.com/ntddk/the-art-of-de-obfuscation)<br>Youth Keynote, The 51st Young Researchers and Engineers Group on Information Science<br>Karuizawa, Japan, October 2018.
 - PANDEMONIUM: Automated Identification of Cryptographic Algorithms using Dynamic Binary Instrumentation and Fuzzy Hashing<br>Youth Session, CODEBLUE 2015<br>Tokyo, Japan, October 2015.

 Other slides can be found at [Speaker Deck](https://speakerdeck.com/ntddk).